Rex Forrester

 Rex Forrester (8 November 1928 – 31 August 2001) was a recognised New Zealand hunting and fishing specialist.
 He was known for his deer culling, helicopter hunting, live deer capture, pig hunting and trout fishing within New Zealand and Australia.
 He was also an outdoor sports author who published nine books.

 Early life

 Rex Forrester resided in Rotorua, within New Zealand's north island.
-He was employed by the Tourist and Publicity Sector of the New Zealand Tourism Department and was a recognised tourism ambassador for New Zealand.
-He was married to Isabel whom he met whilst on a hunting expedition in Mungindi, Australia.
-The pair were married and had four children; Gary, Lorraine, Roger and Donna.
+He was employed by the Tourist and Publicity Sector of the New Zealand Tourism Department.

 Writing

 Rex Forrester published the following hunting and fishing books: